anerv/cycling_data_quality/README.md

 #### **Reference Geometries**

-In the config.yml, the setting `reference_geometries` refers to how the bicycle infrastructure have been digitized.
+In the *config.yml*, the setting `reference_geometries` refers to how the bicycle infrastructure have been digitized.
 The analysis operates with two different scenarios: either the bicycle infrastructure has been mapped as an attribute to the center line of the road (this is often done when the bicycle infrastructure is running along or are part of a street with car traffic) *or* it has been digitized as its own geometry.
 In the first scenario you will only have one line, even in situations with a cycle track on each side of the street, while two cycle tracks on each side will result in two lines in the second scenario.

 If a dataset only includes one type of mapping bicycle infrastructure, you can simply set `reference_geometries` to either *'centerline'* or *'true_geometries'*.

 If the data, like OSM, includes a variation of both, the data must contain a column named *'reference_geometris'* with values being either *'centerline'* or *'true_geometries'*, specifying the digitization method for each feature.

-The illustration below shows a situation where the same bicycle infrastructure have been mapped in two different ways.
+The illustration below shows a situation where the same bicycle infrastructure has been mapped in two different ways.
 The blue line is a center line mapping, while the red lines are from a dataset that digitizes all bicycle infrastructure as individual geometries.

 <div style='text-align: center;'><img src='images/geometry_types_illustration.png' width=500/></div>

 #### **Bidirectional**

 Due to the different ways of mapping geometries described above, datasets of the same area will have vastly different lengths if you do not consider that the blue line on the illustration above is bidirectional, while the red lines are not.
-To enable more accurate comparisons of length differences, the data must either contain a column *'bidirectional'* with values either True or False, indicating whether each features allows for bicycle in both directions or not.
+To enable more accurate comparisons of length differences, the data must either contain a column *'bidirectional'* with values either True or False, indicating whether each feature allows for bicycle in both directions or not.
 If all features in the reference dataset have the same value, you can simply set `bidirectional` as either *True* or *False* in the `config.yml`.

 <div style='text-align: center;'><img src='images/bidirectional_illustration.png' width=500/></div>